scottgal/mostlylucid.dse/code_evolver/docs/PIP_PACKAGE_WORKFLOWS.md

 # Using Pip Packages in Workflows

-This guide explains how to use trusted pip packages in your Code Evolver workflows to extend tool capabilities.
+This guide explains how to use trusted pip packages in your mostlylucid DiSE workflows to extend tool capabilities.

 ## Overview

-Code Evolver now supports declarative pip package dependencies in workflows.
+mostlylucid DiSE now supports declarative pip package dependencies in workflows.
 This allows your generated tools to leverage powerful Python libraries like:

 - **Web scraping**: requests, beautifulsoup4, httpx
 - **Data analysis**: pandas, numpy, scipy